L\'evy Area Analysis and Parameter Estimation for fOU Processes via Non-Geometric Rough Path Theory

-\section{Rough Path Estimator Based on High-Frequency Data}
+\section{Rough path estimator based on high-frequency data}

-In previous sections, the estimator we have considered up to now is based on continuous observations.
-However, in the real world the process can be only observed at discrete time.
-Thus deriving an estimator based on discrete observations is necessary.
-Based on our continuous rough path estimator, we can construct a discrete rough path estimator and it still has very good properties.
-We assume that the fOU process $X$ can be enhanced to an It\^o rough path $\mathbf{X}=(1,X,\mathbb{X})$ as section \ref{sec-RP} and can be observed at discrete time $\{t_{\ell}=\ell h,\ell=0,1,2,\cdots,n\}$, or equivalently we can get the discrete data $\{(X_{t_{0},t_{1}},\mathbb{X}_{t_{0},t_{1}}),(X_{t_{1},t_{2}},\mathbb{X}_{t_{1},t_{2}}),\cdots,(X_{t_{n-1},t_{n}},\mathbb{X}_{t_{n-1},t_{n}})\}$ in It\^o sense as in section \ref{sec-RP}.
-Here, $n$ is sample size, $h=h_{n}$ is the observation frequency, and $t:=nh$ is the time horizon.
-We further assume that as the sample size $n$ tends to infinity, the observation frequency $h=h_{n}\to0$ and time horizon $t=nh\to\infty$.
+In the preceding sections, the estimator we have examined assumes access to continuous observations.
+However, in practical scenarios, the process is typically observed only at discrete intervals.
+Consequently, it is imperative to devise an estimator that operates on discrete data.
+We refer to the work \cite{WXY23}, in which the authors estimated the parameters of the fOU process using discrete-sampled observations in the one-dimensional case.
+In this section, based on our continuous rough path estimator, we construct a discrete rough path estimator and it still has favorable properties.
+We assume that the fOU process $X$ can be enhanced to an It\^o rough path $\mathbf{X}=(1,X,\mathbb{X})$ as in Section \ref{sec-RP} and can be observed at discrete time $\{t_{\ell}=\ell h,\ell=0,1,2,\cdots,n\}$, or equivalently we can get the discrete data $\{(X_{t_{0},t_{1}},\mathbb{X}_{t_{0},t_{1}}),(X_{t_{1},t_{2}},\mathbb{X}_{t_{1},t_{2}}),\cdots,(X_{t_{n-1},t_{n}},\mathbb{X}_{t_{n-1},t_{n}})\}$ in the It\^o sense as in Section \ref{sec-RP}.
+Here, $n$ is the sample size, $h=h_{n}$ is the observation frequency, and $t:=nh$ is the time horizon.
+We further assume that, as the sample size $n$ tends to infinity, the observation frequency $h=h_{n}\to0$ and time horizon $t=nh\to\infty$.
 In other words, the data is high-frequency.
-Besides, we also should give more assumptions to balance the rate of sample size $n$ and the frequency $h$ in order to get good estimator below.
+We should give more assumptions to balance the rate of sample size $n$ and the frequency $h$ in order to get the good estimator below.
 Now we give the theorem of almost sure convergence for our high-frequency rough path estimator.